KilianKilmister/arborist/README.md

   //   - prod: definitely in 'dependencies'
   //   - optional: in 'optionalDependencies'
   //   - dev: devDependencies
-  //   - peer: save in peerDependencies, and remove any optional flag from
-  //     peerDependenciesMeta if one exists
+  //     REVIEW: peerOverride: peerDependenciesMeta isn't being manipulated anymore
+  //     NOTE: there is no separate saveType for Overrides as of now
-  //   - peerOptional: save in peerDependencies, and add a
+  //   - peer: save in peerDependencies
-  //     peerDepsMeta[name].optional flag
   // saveBundle: add newly added deps to the bundleDependencies list
   // update: Either `true` to just go ahead and update everything, or an
   //   object with any or all of the following fields: